afshinShh/SimpleOffsecTools/README.md

 ## Installation and Usage

 Each tool may have different requirements and usage instructions.
 Refer to the individual README files in each tool's directory for specific instructions.

-## Contributing

-Contributions to enhance these tools are welcome.
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## Acknowledgments